achingbrain/munitorum/README.md

 - Ephoroi Custodes have the 'Carrier' upgrade, what do they count as for transport purposes?
 Sentinel Guard?
 - Legio Custodes are missing from the main index
+- Ventari Squads should have the Jump Pack special rule

 #### Imperial Militia